A credit card refund happens when the purchase amount of a return is credited back to your account.

 1. A credit card refund is when you have the purchase amount of a returned item added back to your credit card account.

 So, you purchased something on a credit card, and you need to make a return.
 What happens next?
 Returning the item itself may be easy enough (depending on the store’s refund policy), but how you receive your refund will look different than it does when you make a return on a debit card or with cash.
-Usually if you make a return with a debit card, the money goes back to your bank account, but how does that work with a credit card account?
+Usually, if you make a return with a debit card, the money goes back to your bank account, but how does that work with a credit card account?

 How do refunds work on a credit card?

 Credit card refunds look different from a refund you would get on a debit card or even a cash refund because of the way credit card purchases work.
-Unlike a debit card or cash, the purchases you make with a credit card aren’t made with your own money but are paid for with funds from your credit card issuer, so the money isn’t returned to you directly.

 Take, for example, a sweater you bought online.
 When you make the purchase with your credit card, the merchant asks for payment from your credit card company.
 Your card issuer will pay the retailer and add the purchase amount to your account balance.
 You then pay the credit card issuer back when you pay your credit card bill at the end of the month.